Limerick: Rail

 There are also some disused railway lines including the Limerick to Foynes line which closed to freight in the early 2000s, having lost passenger services in the early 1960s, although the track is still in situ.
 This is the last remaining part of the North Kerry Line which closed to passenger traffic in the early 1960s and to freight traffic (other than Limerick – Foynes) in the mid-1970s.
 In 2022, Iarnród Éireann commenced works to reopen the former Limerick–Foynes line for freight traffic.
 As of 2024, these works were projected to be completed by 2025, with freight operations due to commence from early 2026.

+While there were some proposals to construct a suburban rail system in Limerick, similar to that of the DART in Dublin, these were never progressed.